-The Association will continue to act as a catalyst for collaborators drawn from local arts councils, public school boards, dance studios, and local professional artists who will promote and encourage increased sustainable dance activities.
-The Regional Project Coordinator is Peter Kelly with local coordinators in each site - Taisa Petruk (Windsor), Richard Kim (Algoma/Sault Ste Marie) and Lauren Foy (Sudbury).
+The Association acts as a catalyst for collaborators drawn from local arts councils, public school boards, dance studios, and local professional artists who will promote and encourage increased sustainable dance activities.

-Enriching people’s lives through arts, culture and heritage, this initiative will build access to arts-based learning opportunities and compelling artistic, cultural and heritage experiences, and will impact on the lives of 11,000 people in the communities served.
+Enriching people’s lives through arts, culture and heritage, this initiative has built access to arts-based learning opportunities and compelling artistic, cultural and heritage experiences, and impacted the lives of approx 14,000 people in the communities served.

 Download the report here.

 With funding from the Ontario Arts Council, these professional development/networking opportunities will offer tailored workshops led by acclaimed dance artist Andrea Nann/Dreamwalker Dance Company, together with creation of a unique choreography common to each of our five networks located in Halton, Dufferin, London, The Soo and Windsor.

 Andrea Nann is a contemporary dance artist and founding artistic director of Dreamwalker Dance Company.
 She creates work for the stage, film and outdoor sites; investigating contemporary approaches to creation through collaboration with individuals from diverse backgrounds and disciplines.
 Andrea devises, constructs and delivers movement based opportunities for diverse peoples to come together and share unique lived experiences.